A new approach to the equivariant topological complexity: Lusternik-Schnirelmann category

 \subsection{Basic definitions}

-In this section we define and give some basic properties of a version of an equivariant Lusternik-Schnirelmann category for topological spaces that we will use later on in our considerations.
-We shall the standard notations of the theory of compact Lie group transformations of \cite{bredon}.
+In this section we define and give basic properties of a version of an equivariant Lusternik-Schnirelmann category for topological spaces that we will use later on in our considerations.
+We shall use the standard notations of compact group transformation theory as presented in \cite{bredon}.

-Let $G$ be a Lie group and let $A$ be a closed $G$ subset of a $G$ space $X$. \begin{defin} \rm A metrizable $G$-space $X$ we call a $G$-ANR if for every equivariant imbedding $\iota: X \to Y $ as a closed $G$-subset of a metrizable $G$-space $ Y$ there exists a $G$ neighborhood $U$ of $\iota(X)$ in $Y$ and a continuous equivariant retraction $U\to \iota(X)$. \end{defin}

-Throughout this paper we assume that $X$ is a compact $G$-ANR (see \cite{murayama} for the properties of $G$-ANRs).
-The class of $G$-ANRs includes $G$-ENRs (cf. \cite{jaworowski} for the definition), countable $G$-CW complexes thus smooth $G$-manifolds with smooth action of $G$.